UtsavSavani08/ACCISCRIBER/python/README.md

 # High-Quality Audio/Video Transcription System

 This system provides high-quality transcription capabilities for audio and video files, with support for multiple languages, word-level timestamps, and confidence scores.
-It uses OpenAI's Whisper model through the whisper-timestamped package for accurate transcription and language detection.
+It uses OpenAI's Whisper model through the whisper-timestamped package and facebook/mms-lid-256 for accurate transcription and language detection.

 ## Features